daronphang/programming-resources/cloud-computing/AWS/migration/products.md

 ## AWS DataSync

 AWS DataSync facilitates fast and secure data transfers between on-premise/AWS storage systems and AWS storage services.
 It is designed to simplify, automate and accelerate the process of moving large amounts of data.

+When you use DataSync with a private VPC endpoint, the DataSync agent can communicate directly with AWS without the need to cross the public internet.

 ### Components